phalcon/documentation/docs/db-models.md

 );
 ```

 You can (and should) use the `conditions` and `bind` array elements which bind parameters to the query parameters.
-Using this implementation will ensure that your parameters are bound and thus reducing the possibility of SQL injections:
+Using this implementation will ensure that your parameters are bound thus reducing the possibility of SQL injections:

 ```php
 <?php